MicrosoftDocs/windowsserverdocs/WindowsServerDocs/management/windows-commands/Query.md

 ms.topic: article
 ms.assetid: 675c5128-f3cf-4e8f-8a3f-b29ab2a8b6de
 ---
-# Query
+# query
-Displays information about processes, sessions, and Remote Desktop Session Host \(RD Session Host\) servers.
+Displays information about processes, sessions, and remote Desktop Session Host \(rd Session Host\) servers.

 > [!NOTE]
-> In Windows Server 2008 R2, Terminal Services was renamed Remote Desktop Services.
-To find out what's new in the latest version, see [What’s New in Remote Desktop Services in Windows Server 2012](http://technet.microsoft.com/library/hh831527) in the Windows Server TechNet Library.
+> In Windows Server 2008 R2, Terminal Services was renamed remote Desktop Services.
+To find out what's new in the latest version, see [What’s New in remote Desktop Services in Windows Server 2012](http://technet.microsoft.com/library/hh831527) in the Windows Server TechNet Library.

 ## Syntax